 I don’t like to withhold information.
+There are Douglases out there that I cannot tie in to our tree.
 The 1841 census has two boys, aged 13, named Andrew Douglas and David Douglas.
 Both were agricultural labourers, one at Francesfield and one at Declater.
 Both were born in Perthshire.

 Thirteen might mean 15 on the 1841 census.
 Either or both could be inaccurate.
 These could both be- or one could be- sons of Charles Douglas and Janet Haggart.
 Or they may hint at other Douglases, related or otherwise, in the area.
 I have had no success finding them in later census returns (which would tell us the parish they were born in) or on BMD.
 Their existence and disappearance are both mysteries.